Childhood

 Yitzhak, Gera

-(Photo courtesy of Shulik Mir)
+(Photo collection of Shulik Mir)

 Yitzhak - 1936

-Ytzhack and boys from youth group
+Yitzhack and boys from youth group

-Yitzhak with members of Habonim Noar Chaluzi- ca 1936
+Yitzhak with members of Habonim Noar Chaluzi, ca 1936

-(Photo courtesy of Shulik Mir)
+(Photo collection of Shulik Mir)

-Israel
+Eretz Israel

-In Shfeya Yitzhak received training for a few months.
+Upon his arrival in Palestine, he first lived in Shfeya, originally a village for young orphans from Europe that had been turned into a Youth Aliyah village.
+There, Yitzhak received training for a few months.
 It was when he arrived in Israel that he decided for the first time not to fast for Yom Kippur: he hid in the shower to eat in secret.

 Yitzhak